replab/book/sphinx/reps/construction.md

 Beyond that, RepLAB supports images in the cyclotomic field, and those need to be encoded in a particular way (we do not support the Symbolic Toolbox of either MATLAB or Octave).

-The simplest is to provide a [cyclotomic](+replab.cyclotomic) matrix constructed from a string representation, taking care to separate the columns with commas.
+The simplest is to provide images as [cyclotomic](+replab.cyclotomic) matrices constructed from a string, taking care to separate the columns with commas.

 ```{code-cell}
 S3 = replab.S(3);